Arzk/pitft-playerui/README.md

 Install Raspbian and MPD and Configure PiTFT+ using the guide by Adafruit: https://learn.adafruit.com/adafruit-pitft-3-dot-5-touch-screen-for-raspberry-pi/
 Detailed install and calibration recommended

-For the player switching to work when using a separate DAC, set up dmix in alsa
+For the player switching to work when using a separate DAC with no hardware mixer, set up dmix in alsa

 For PiFi DAC+ open /boot/config.txt and add the line: